Shuyan98/Shuyan98.github.io/index.md

 # Biography

 In 2022, I got my doctor's degree in the Department of Automation at Tsinghua University.
 I was advised by Prof. <a href="http://ivg.au.tsinghua.edu.cn/Jiwen_Lu/"> Jiwen Lu </a>, Prof. <a href="http://www.au.tsinghua.edu.cn/info/1110/1583.htm"> Jie Zhou </a> and Prof. <a href="https://www.sigs.tsinghua.edu.cn/lx/"> Xiu Li </a>.
-Currently I am in a transitory stage, and I work as a research associate in Tsinghua Shenzhen International Graduate School with Prof. Xiu Li.
+Currently I am in a transitory stage, and I work as a research associate in Tsinghua University with Prof. Xiu Li.

 I am broadly interested in computer vision and deep learning.
 My current research focuses on video retrieval, multi-modal learning, representation learning, unsupervised learning and transfer learning.